Hazel Brown: Awards and honours

 In 2011, Brown received the Medal for the Development of Women (Gold) for advancing women's rights in Trinidad and Tobago.

 In March 2015, a conference was held honouring her achievements titled Fearless Politics: The Life and Times of Hazel Brown.
 The Network of NGOs for the Advancement of Women donated a collection of Brown's documents to the Alma Jordan Library of the University of the West Indies, establishing the Hazel Brown Special Collection.

 In 2017 she was awarded an Honorary Doctor of Laws (LLD) by the University of the West Indies at St. Augustine for "her untiring work in women's development, consumer rights and poverty eradication".
 St. Joseph's Convent inducted her into its Past Pupils' Hall of Excellence in November 2019.

 Personal life

 Hazel married Herman Brown at the age of 20.
-They had four children—Leah, Carla, Garvin and Natasha.
-Her husband died when the children were young.
+They had three children—Leah, Carla and Garvin.
+Brown's husband died when the children were young.

+Her youngest child Natasha, with father Philip C. Nunez, was born in 1974.

 Brown was diagnosed with cancer in the 1990s.
 She became an advocate for cancer survivors and was honoured by the Guyana Cancer Society.
 Towards the end of her life, she also had Parkinson's disease and diabetes.

 Brown died at the age of 80 on 22 September 2022 at her home in Diamond Vale, Diego Martin.
 She was interred at Lapeyrouse Cemetery.